1ndev-ui/cpack-example/README.md

 - `CMAKE_MODULE_PATH` is set in every subproject.
 There is no need for that, it is enough to set it once in the top-level project;
 - there should be no checks for top-level project and its variables, as libraries are already part of the project, and they shouldn't be meant to be built "separately" (*there is `--target` for that*).

-Since the current setup builds and packs fine, I won't be fixing these issues, as that might affect the way example works, and I unfortunately don't have time to test that properly.